luciaz15/STL/README.md

 * Change of number of samples with time?
 * Who are the most frequent client?
 * What time of year the most samples are received in for analysis?
-* Which sector sends the most samples to the testing laboratory?
+* Which sector  (Research, public, private) sends the most samples to the testing laboratory?